Apollo-Level2-Web-Dev/practice-tasks-2-solutions/README.md

 ]);
 ```

 #### 5. Use $facet to separate individuals into two facets based on their age: those below 30 and those above 30.
-Then, within each facet, bucket the individuals into age ranges and sort them by name within each bucket.
+Then, within each facet, bucket the individuals into age ranges and sort them by age within each bucket.

 ```javascript
 db.collection.aggregate([